Increasing transparency in fashion with blockchain

 Tracking and tracing from the 1st mile

-Registering raw material on the blockchain via the Provenance app, we tracked sustainable alpaca fleece from shearing in the farm, through to spinning, knitting, and finishing in Martine Jarlgaard’s London studio - creating a digital history of the garments’s journey.
+Registering raw material on the blockchain via the Provenance app, we tracked sustainable alpaca fleece from shearing in the farm, through to spinning, knitting, and finishing in the Martine Jarlgaard’s London studio - creating a digital history of the garments’s journey.

 Transparency in fashion